Investors Claim Customers Bancorp (CUBI) Concealed Regulatory Risks - Hagens Berman

-SAN FRANCISCO , Dec.
-03, 2024 (GLOBE NEWSWIRE) -- Customer Bancorp is now the target of a securities class action, alleging that the company and certain of its top executives misled investors about its anti-money laundering practices and compliance with federal regulations.
+SAN FRANCISCO, Dec.
+06, 2024 (GLOBE NEWSWIRE) -- Customer Bancorp is now the target of a securities class action, alleging that the company and certain of its top executives misled investors about its anti-money laundering practices and compliance with federal regulations.

 Hagens Berman urges Customers Bancorp, Inc. (NYSE: CUBI) investors who suffered substantial losses to submit your losses now.
 The firm also encourages persons with knowledge who may assist the investigation to contact its attorneys.